 Peachtree City is not only a golf cart community but also a golf course community.
-The private golf courses in Peachtree City Georgia are part of the Club Corp.
+The private golf courses in Peachtree City, Georgia are part of Club Corp.

 being able to play in my own back yard or the opportunity to try a new

 For the rest of the family, the Club Corp membership includes access to tennis courts, pickleball courts and to their spectacular swimming pools.

 All golf carts need to be registered within 10 days of the date of purchase.